Dan Collison

 I planned for two projects

-A design language / design system
+A design language and design system

-An IA / UI audit and redesign
+An IA/UI audit and redesign

 I came up with two project plans

-A design language / design system
+A design language and design system

-An IA / UI audit and redesign
+An IA/UI audit and redesign

 Project one

-Design language / design system
+Design language & design system

 UI and brand audit